0xm99/modded_geth_TxPool_Comparison/README.md

 # Process:

-- 4 nodes : 2 modded, 2 default - same settings for all 4.
+- 4 nodes : 2 modded (1 USA / 1 EUR), 2 default ( EUR only) - same settings for all 4.
 - same txpool fetcher running on each nodes.
-- chasing USDT tx on PCS router
+- chasing USDT tx on PCS router.

 ```
 -------------------------------------------------------------------